Field Team OS Upgrades: Practical Low‑Downtime Rollout

 Post‑Upgrade Verification and Damage Control

+An upgrade isn’t done when the progress bar disappears.
+It’s done when the rep can sell again without friction.
 Too many teams stop at successful installation and call it a win.
-That's how you end up finding broken printers, missing files, app login loops, and dead peripherals after the rep has already left for the day.
+That’s how you end up with broken printers, missing files, app login loops, and dead peripherals after the rep has already left for the day.

 The first‑login verification list